-Are you looking for a great Easter DIY food craft to do with the kids?
+Are you looking for a great Easter DIY craft to do with the kids that involves food?
 Easter nests are perfect and adorable and oh so sweet!
 I love projects that don’t require a lot of ingredients and fuss.
-I need it simple and easy and these egg nests are just that.
-Here are the full directions.
-You can get the kids involved or do these on your own to add some festive decoration to your party table-scape.
+I am someone that literally needs it as simple as possible and these Easter egg nests are just that.
+Here are the full directions for this Easter DIY craft.
+Get the kids involved or do these on your own and add some festive decoration to your party table-scape.

 - 1 packages of wide rice noodles